Maluen/webmiddle-project-search-news/README.md

 > [webmiddle](https://webmiddle.github.io/) application for searching articles from news sites

+## NOTE: THIS PROJECT IS DEPRECATED AS IS NOT SUPPORTED ANYMORE.

 Currently supported sites:
 - [The New York Times](https://github.com/Maluen/webmiddle-site-nytimes)
 - [Fox News](https://github.com/Maluen/webmiddle-site-foxnews)